 In this article:

-Facebook, Instagram, Twitter, LinkedIn, and TikTok all support video posts, and Instagram supports reel posts.
+Facebook, Instagram, Twitter, LinkedIn, and TikTok all support video posts.
 Social Media Management enables you to create these types of posts in roughly the same way for each of the networks:

-- In the Publish module, click Create Post in the top left.
+- In Publish, click Create Post in the top left.

-- Choose the network and channels you want to publish your video post to.
+- Choose the network and channels you'd like to publish your video post to, then click Create Post on the right side of the screen.

 - Drag and drop your video file to the file area.